thebeatles423/project-doorshop/README.md

 # Project Doorshop (UNSTABLE!)
 I'm going to warn you, this build is extremely unstable.
+Also, this is a very heavily edited version of BonziWORLD.
 ## Dependencies
 - Node.js and npm
 - Ruby